-There are several approaches to add persistence.
-Max/MSP has the preset-object, Pd provides the similar state-object which saves the current state of (some) GUI objects inside a patch.
-Both objects also support changing between several different states.
+Still, in a musician's practice some kind of persistence turns out to be an important feature, that many Pd beginners do miss.
+So there are several approaches to add it.
+Max/MSP has the preset-object, Pd has the state-object which saves the current state of (some) GUI objects inside a patch.
+Both also support changing between several different states.

-But both also have at least two problems: They only save the state of GUI objects, which might not be everything that a user wants to save.
+Both have at least two problems: They save only the state of GUI objects, which might not be all that a user wants to save.
 And they don't handle abstractions very well, which are crucial when creating modularized patches.